italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The following terms abbreviations are used in this document:

-- Optical Pluggable / Coherent Pluggable / Pluggable: A small form factor coherent optical module.
-This document uses these terms interchangeably

-- O-PNC: The control functions specializing in management/control of optical and photonic functions (virtual or physical).
-See {{?RFC8453}}

-- P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
-See {{?RFC8453}}

-- CMIS: The Common Management Interface Specification is an OIF Implementation Agreement (IA) which provides a well-defined mechanism to initialize and manage optical (and copper) modules in a standard way, while still providing the capability to provide custom functionality.
-This commonality makes integration into different host platforms easier for both the host and module vendors.
-This Implementation Agreement (IA) defines the Common Management Interface.
-Note that CMIS targets any pluggable modules, not only Coherent ones.
-Specification (CMIS), which may be used by pluggable or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
-This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules {{CMIS}}.

-- optical pluggable media side:

-- optical pluggable host side:

-- Monitored attributes: The Coherent Pluggable attributes which can be measured, monitored, estimated, or otherwise observed.
-The monitored attributes are the inputs to performance monitors which in turn provide real time samples, threshold crossing supervision, and sometimes sample statistics.

 - Optical modules: short term for optical transceiver modules.
-Such module can be of fixed or pluggable nature and provides the optical interface for communication.
+Such module can be of fixed or pluggable module nature and provides the optical interface for communication.

 - Pluggable modules: short term for pluggable optical transceiver module.
 Pluggable modules are a specific form of optical modules that are field replaceable.
 They pro

 - Coherent module: short term for optical transceiver module providing coherent optical modulation capabilities.

 - DWDM module: short term for coherent module supporting the use of a DWDM line system.
+- CMIS: The Common Management Interface Specification is an OIF Implementation Agreement (IA) which provides a well-defined mechanism to initialize and manage optical (and copper) modules in a standard way, while still providing the capability to provide custom functionality.
+This commonality makes integration into different host platforms easier for both the host and module vendors.
+This Implementation Agreement (IA) defines the Common Management Interface.
+Note that CMIS targets any module, not only Coherent ones.
+Specification (CMIS), which may be used by pluggable module or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
+This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules {{CMIS}}.

+- optical module media side:

+- optical module host side:

+- Monitored attributes: The optical module attributes which can be measured, monitored, estimated, or otherwise observed.
+The monitored attributes are the inputs to performance monitors which in turn provide real time samples, threshold crossing supervision, and sometimes sample statistics.

 # Introduction

 Packet traffic has been transmitted across optical networks for many years, leveraging the advantages of optical transmission and switching combined with packet switching.
-Traditionally, optical systems and packet systems have been distinct, each with their own dedicated devices.
+Traditionally, Optical Line Systems were fully integrated with DWDM Transponder modules in proprietary implementations while non-DWDM (aka. client) modules were integrated with their hosts.
+With the advent of open optical networking, also DWDM transponder modules are now hosted by sytems outside the Line System.

 In numerous network setups, packet and optical networks have been engineered, operated, and managed separately, leading to siloed operations that can be suboptimal and inefficient.
-The evolution of both packet and optical systems has largely been independent.
-Optical systems, in particular, have seen advancements in capacity, especially with the adoption of coherent optical techniques.

-Advancements in optical component design have led to increased density, enabling entire coherent optical terminal systems that previously required multiple circuit packs to now fit into a single small form factor "coherent pluggable."
-Integrating coherent pluggables into devices with packet functions can result in reduced network costs, power consumption, and footprint, while also enhancing data transfer rates, reducing latency, and expanding capacity, although in some cases, separate packet and optical solutions may still be preferred due to other engineering and deployment considerations.
+Advancements in optical component design have led to increased density, enabling entire coherent optical terminal systems that previously required multiple circuit packs to now fit into a single small form factor "coherent optical module."
+Integrating coherent optical modules into switching and routing devices can result in reduced network costs, power consumption, and footprint, while also enhancing data transfer rates, reducing latency, and expanding capacity, although in some cases, separate packet and optical solutions may still be preferred due to other engineering and deployment considerations.

-These trends, coupled with the desire to utilize the best components available, have given rise to open optical pluggables.
-Communication between coherent pluggables and the host occurs through the CMIS standard developed by OIF {{CMIS}}.
+These trends, coupled with the desire to utilize the best components available, have given rise to open optical pluggable modules.
+Communication between optical modules and the host occurs through the CMIS standard developed by OIF {{CMIS}}.

 While standardized transmission modes like ZR can handle basic applications, proprietary modes from vendors are often necessary to achieve optimal performance.

-This draft outlines the modeling of an optical pluggable within a host packet device in context of a packet over optical network.
-The model presented in this document consolidates various properties of optical pluggables into three key functional block:
+This draft provides a gap analysis of optical pluggable modules in the context of a packet over optical network.
+The model presented in this document analyzes three key functional blocks:

-- Photonic/Optical attributes: These attributes defines the characteristics of the optical and photonic properties such as spectrum, polarization, dispersion etc., which do not directly affect the behavior of the host packet device.
+- Photonic/Optical attributes: These attributes defines the characteristics of the optical and photonic properties such as spectrum, polarization, dispersion etc.

-- Host/Electrical attributes: These attributes defines the characteristics of interconnect between the host and the optical pluggable, such as lane count, FEC etc., which both the optical pluggable and the packet host must understand and act upon.
+- Host/Electrical attributes: These attributes defines the characteristics of interconnect between the host and the optical pluggable module, such as lane count, FEC etc., which both the optical pluggable module and the packet host must understand and act upon.

-- Physical and functional aspects of the pluggable (i.e., equipment): This defines attributes of the optical pluggable itself, such as plug type, version, thermal characteristics, power consumption etc., which indirectly affect the packet host.
+- Physical and functional aspects of the pluggable module (i.e., equipment): This defines attributes of the optical pluggable module itself, such as plug type, version, thermal characteristics, power consumption etc.

-For each of these functional blocks, coherent pluggable model provides attributes in following areas:
+For each of these functional blocks, the model shall provide the necessary attributes in following areas:

-- Capabilities: These attributes are read-only and defines the functional capabilities of the optical pluggables.
-They are defined in a profile called "operational-mode" and contains attributes such as modulation, bit-rate, baud-rate, chromatic-dispersion, polarization, FEC etc. Generally an optical pluggable might support multiple operational-modes.
+- Capabilities: These attributes are read-only and defines the functional capabilities of the optical module.
+They are defined in a profile called "operational-mode" and contains attributes such as modulation, bit-rate, baud-rate, chromatic-dispersion, polarization, FEC etc. An optical module might support one or multiple operational-modes.

-- Configurations: Since an optical pluggable can support multiple operational-modes, these read-write attributes configure the pluggables to be functional in one of those operational- modes.
+- Configurations: Since an optical module can support multiple operational-modes, these read-write attributes configure the module to be functional in one of those operational- modes.
 Example of configuration attributes are output power, central frequency and operational-mode.

-- States and performance monitoring telemetry data: These read-only attributes will be generated by optical pluggables and represents various states and PM data of the optical pluggable such as channel input power, channel output power, central frequency, laser temperature, current OSNR, Link Up/Down State, Alarm State, Laser On/Off State etc. In most cases these attributes are changing with time and pluggable reports current, average, min and max values.
+- States and performance monitoring telemetry data: These read-only attributes will be generated by optical modules and represents various states and PM data of the optical modules such as channel input power, channel output power, central frequency, laser temperature, current OSNR, Link Up/Down State, Alarm State, Laser On/Off State etc. In most cases these attributes are changing with time and optical modules report current, average, min and max values.
 It is also possible to apply thresholds on each of these attributes to support threshold crossing alert (TCA).

-Both vendor-agnostic and vendor-specific attributes are important considerations in the modeling of coherent pluggables.
+Both vendor-agnostic and vendor-specific attributes are important considerations in the modeling of optical pluggable modules.

 The document is divided into the following sections:

-- {{optical-pluggable-in-device-packet-function}}: Optical Pluggable in a Device with Packet Functions
+- {{optical-pluggable-in-device-packet-function}}: Optical pluggable module in a Device with Packet Functions

-- {{building-blocks}}: Coherent Pluggables Building Blocks
+- {{building-blocks}}: optical Pluggables Building Blocks

-- {{data-model}}: Coherent Pluggables Data Modeling
+- {{data-model}}: optical Pluggables Data Modeling

-- {{yang-model}}: Coherent Pluggables Yang Model
+- {{yang-model}}: optical Pluggables Yang Model

-- {{pluggable-gap-analysis}}: Coherent pluggable Gap Analysis
+- {{pluggable-gap-analysis}}: optical pluggable Gap Analysis

 - {{plug-lcm}}: Optical Pluggables Lifecycle Management

 {: #optical-pluggable-in-device-packet-function}

-# Optical Pluggable in a Device with Packet Functions
+# Optical pluggable module in a Device with Packet Functions

-{{figure-details-packet-optical-device}} shows a host packet device from vendor X, which is connected to optical device, equipped with optical pluggables from vendor X and Y. This figure exposes the following internal and external interfaces:
+{{figure-details-packet-optical-device}} shows a host packet device from vendor X, which is connected to optical device, equipped with optical pluggable modules from vendor X and Y. This figure exposes the following internal and external interfaces:

 A. This interface provides the control the host and all it's components.
 Note that the YANG data model addressing pluggable modules will be provided at interface (A), i.e., the management interface of the device.
 In general the HOST can be any devices (packet, OTN etc.) But in specific this draft addresses this when the Host is a packet device.

-B. The CMIS {{CMIS}} defines the communication interface between host devices and optical pluggable modules.
+B. The CMIS {{CMIS}} defines the communication interface between host devices and optical modules.

-C. The data flow between the coherent pluggable and the packet data function through this interface.
-This is electrical interface between coherent pluggable and the host. {{building-blocks}} will discuss this in more details.
+C. The data flow between the optical pluggable module and the packet data function through this interface.
+This is electrical interface between optical pluggable module and the host. {{building-blocks}} will discuss this in more details.

-D. Optical fiber connecting the optical devices to optical pluggables.
-This carries the flow of photonic signal from the optical device to the coherent pluggables. {{building-blocks}} will discuss this in more details.
+D. Optical fiber connecting the optical devices to optical pluggable modules.
+This carries the flow of photonic signal from the optical device to the optical pluggable modules. {{building-blocks}} will discuss this in more details.

-The model presented in {{data-model}} consolidates properties of coherent pluggable on interfaces (D) and (C) in {{figure-details-packet-optical-device}} where interface (D) provides the photonic/optical attributes and interface (C) provides the host/electrical attributes.
+The model presented in {{data-model}} consolidates properties of optical pluggable module on interfaces (D) and (C) in {{figure-details-packet-optical-device}} where interface (D) provides the photonic/optical attributes and interface (C) provides the host/electrical attributes.

 ~~~~
                   |---------------|